connectdotz/yarn-nohoist-examples/nohoist.md

  ![monorepo-example-file-2-a.svg](resources/monorepo-example-file-2-a.svg)

   we can see module X and Y has been hoisted to root because "monorepo/A/Y", "monorepo/B/X" and "monorepo/C/Y" don't match any of the nohoist patterns.
 Note that even though "monorepo/B/X/reat-native" matches the nohoist pattern, "monorepo/B/X" doesn't.
+Therefore the react-native modules will be left in package "B" while their original parent "X" being hoisted to the root.

   react-native and metro have all been placed under package A and B respectively because they matched the react-native nohoist patterns.
 Note that even though B does not directly depends on react-native, they are still hoisted to "B", just like in a standalone project.

-  **nohoist pattern exercise:**
+  **more pattern exercise:**
   - what if we only want to apply react-native nohoist for package A?
     ```
       "nohoist": ["A/react-native", "A/react-native/**"]